cryostatio/cryostat-operator/docs/config.md

 ### Storage Options
 Cryostat uses storage volumes to hold Flight Recording files and user-configured Recording Templates.
 In the interest of persisting these files across redeployments, Cryostat uses a Persistent Volume Claim by default.
 Unless overidden, the operator will create a Persistent Volume Claim with the default Storage Class and 500MiB of storage capacity.

 Through the `spec.storageOptions` property, users can choose to provide either a custom Persistent Volume Claim `pvc.spec` or an `emptyDir` configuration.
 Either of these configurations will override any defaults when the operator creates the storage volume.
-If an `emptyDir` configuration is specified, Cryostat will use an EmptyDir volume instead of a Persistent Volume Claim.
+If an `emptyDir` configuration is enabled, Cryostat will use an EmptyDir volume instead of a Persistent Volume Claim.
 Additional labels and annotations for the Persistent Volume Claim may also be specified.
 ```yaml
 apiVersion: operator.cryostat.io/v1beta1
 kind: Cryostat